 - If you would like to get a sense of how many people will be in the facility during your lesson, please call a customer service representative.
 If you would like to schedule your class at times when the facility loads make you most comfortable, we will be prepared to work with you.

-- Children will be required to remove their face covering/mask while swimming.
-Parents participating in any Parent-Tot class will be required to wear a face shield or mask as instructors do.
+- Swimmers will be required to remove their face covering/mask while swimming.
+Parents participating in Parent-Tot class will be recommended to wear a face shield or mask.
 Face shields are available for purchase for Parent-Tot parents only at $5 each.

 - Teachers will be wearing face shields.
 While a face shield may be a strange sight to your child, we will be working on making the shields as fun as possible.
 Our goal is to maintain SwimWest’s commitment to creating a warm and loving environment while also keeping your children and our valued teachers safe.